 Readers Guide: How is the rest of the document constructed?

-The document consists of two separate parts.
-The first one contains the theoretical aspects covering the problem and the research.
-The second part addresses the practical aspects of implementation and testing.
+The document consists of two parts.
+The first one contains the theoretical aspects covering the goals and the research.
+The second part addresses the practical aspects of implementation, testing and suggestions.

 Initial Position